jhpyle/docassemble/_docs/objects.md

         super(Recipe, self).init(*pargs, **kwargs)
 {% endhighlight %}

-Then, you would only need to write this in your interview file:
+Then, you would only need to write this in your DALang file:

 {% highlight yaml %}
 objects: